benzookapi/shopify-barebone-app-sample/README.md

 - _Admin Link_: '/adminlink'
   - How to manage and protect admin links regardless of embedded or unembedded.
 - _Theme App Extension_: '/themeappextension'
-  - Basis usage with a theme editor
+  - Basis usage in combination with App Proxies and Theme Editor
 - _Function Discount_: '/functiondiscount'
   - Simple implementation with customer data (TBD, developer preveiw only as of 2023.01)
 - _Function Shipping_: '/functionshipping'